DivinusMessor/CST338_SoftwareDesign/Assig4.txt

         return toClone;
     }
 }

-//The class that will contain both a BarcodeImage member object and a
+// The class that will contain both a BarcodeImage member object and a
-//text String member that represents the message encoded in the embedded image. class DataMatrix implements BarcodeIO {
+// text String that represents the message encoded in the embedded image. class DataMatrix implements BarcodeIO {
-    //data
     public static final char BLACK_CHAR = '*';
     public static final char WHITE_CHAR = ' ';